 This means it will take 200 years of continuous biodiesel production from these palm oil plantations to pay off the “carbon debt” that results from land conversion and indirect land-use changes.

 Verchot and colleagues’ study is the first real-world look at the climate impacts of biodiesel and was published last month in the journal Ecology and Society.
 The study looked at biodiesel production involving palm oil, jatropha, and soy at 12 sites in six different countries.

 “Our study shows we have to eliminate a lot of what we’re trying to do in the name of protecting the atmosphere,” he said.

-Global biodiesel production worldwide has risen by 10 times over the last eight years, topping 11 billion litres in 2010, according to the International Energy Agency.
-Ethanol production has risen by more than four times since 2000 and was close to 90 billion litres by the end of 2011.
-Those gains are being driven by government policies that mandate ever increasing amounts of biofuel be used in transportation fuels.
+Global biodiesel production worldwide has risen by 10 times over the last eight years, topping 11 billion liters in 2010, according to the International Energy Agency.
+Ethanol production has risen by more than four times since 2000 and was close to 90 billion liters by the end of 2011.
+Those gains are being driven by government policies that mandate ever-increasing amounts of biofuel be used in transportation fuels.

 In addition, these wet peatlands are drained and when exposed to air the peat decomposes and releases about 10 tonnes of carbon per hectare per year.
 The resulting “carbon debt” is so large it will take 200 years of continuous biodiesel production from these palm oil plantations to pay it off, he said.